-For 2022, he attended Anti-Money Laundering/Countering the Financing of Terrorism (AML/CFT) Webinar and Corporate Governance Orientation Program trainings.
+For 2023, he attended Anti-Money Laundering/Countering the Financing of Terrorism (AML/CFT) Webinar and ICD - Finance for Directors trainings.

-LETICIA V. DAMASCO Member
+Leticia V. Damasco Member

-Ms. Leticia V. Damasco, 73 years old, took her oath as LLFC Director in January 2018.
-On 28 February 2018, she was nominated and elected as member of the Risk Management Committee and Corporate Governance Committee.
+Ms. Leticia V. Damasco, 74 years old, took her oath as LLFC Director in January 2018.
+She is also a member of the Audit Committee, Risk Management Committee and Corporate Governance Committee, respectively.